ibm-cloud-docs/account/trustedprofile-create.md

    In the description, provide a list of actions available for this trusted profile.
    {: tip}

-2. Create a claim rule for your trusted profile that follows the principle of least privilage by specifying conditions that target only the resources that need access.
-Conditions apply to all existing a future resources.
+2. Create a claim rule for your trusted profile that follows the principle of least privilege by specifying conditions that target only the resources that need access.
+Conditions apply to all existing future resources.
 You can also create a direct link with specific, existing resources.

 **Create conditions**
 For compute resources, set the `type` attribute to `Profile-CR`.
 For more information, see the [IAM Identity Services API](/apidocs/iam-identity-token-api#create-claim-rule-request).